rabithole/Intro-Python-II/src/outline.md

 		Print out all items available in the room when the player is in the room.
 	Items:
 		Hold items in rooms with a list.
+	Direction:
+		Depends on the room the player is in.

 PLAYER